 There are both shrubby and perennial forms.

-The shrubby potentillas, most often sold as named forms of Potentilla fruticosa, are native to northern latitudes everywhere, including the Cascades and Olympic and Rocky mountains.
-All have typically bright green to dark green leaves divided into three to seven leaflets; most grow 2 to 3 ft. tall; and all bloom cheerfully from late spring to early fall, producing 1 1/2 to 2-in.-wide blossoms.
+The shrubby potentillas, most often sold as named forms of P. fruticosa, are native to northern latitudes everywhere, including the Cascades and Olympic and Rocky mountains.
+All have typically bright green to dark green leaves divided into three to seven leaflets; most grow 2– ft. tall; and all bloom cheerfully from late spring to early fall, producing 1 1/2–2-in.-wide blossoms.
 Flower colors are in the white/pink/yellow/red/orange range.

 These are fairly trouble-free plants that do best in well-drained soil with moderate water, but tolerate poor soil, drought, and heat.
 Varieties with red- or orange-tinted blossoms should be grown in light shade; they tend to fade quickly in hot sun.
 After the bloom period ends, cut out some of the oldest stems from time to time to make room for new growth.